VeeraReddyP/midTrainsAutomationDemo/README.md

  3) Project will be downloaded into respective folder.

- # Stesps to download the project from github
+ # Steps to download the project from github

  1) open the url in browser : https://github.com/VeeraReddyP/webAutomationDemo